Poliedro de Caracas: History

 Poliedro de Caracas was finished in 1974, and officially inaugurated with the fight between George Foreman and Ken Norton, on March 26, 1974.
 It also served as the stage for many local acts, like Melissa, Yordano and Ilan Chester, among others, in addition to international acts that visited Venezuela.

 One of the main events that took place each year in El Poliedro (up to 2009, 2013 and since 2022), is the Miss Venezuela beauty pageant.
 The Poliedro was the main venue of the 2013 FIBA AmeriCup, which determined the final four participants of the 2014 FIBA World Cup.

 Top concerts

-The following is an incomplete list of the most famous artists who have given concerts in the Poliedro de Caracas:
+The following is an incomplete list of the most famous artists who have performed at the Poliedro de Caracas: